-2.2.1 Activity: The Lunar Surface, Craters, and Relative Dating
+3.2.1 Activity: The Lunar Surface, Craters, and Relative Dating

 Our introduction to the lunar surface continues with an examination of the regions visited by the crews of the Apollo 12 and Apollo 16 manned missions.
-We will examine two Lunar Orbiter survey photos, shown at low-resolution in Figure 2.4.
+We will examine two Lunar Orbiter survey photos, shown at low-resolution in Figure 3.4.

-Figure 2.4: Low-resolution Lunar Observer images of the landings sites for the Apollo 12 (left) and the Apollo 16 (right) missions, taken from a space craft orbiting the Moon.
+Figure 3.4: Low-resolution Lunar Observer images of the landings sites for the Apollo 12 (left) and the Apollo 16 (right) missions, taken from a space craft orbiting the Moon.

-1) Go ahead and view higher-resolution versions of the two images from the GEAS project lab exercise web page (see the URL on page 3 in §2.1.2).
+1. It is important that you view higher-resolution versions of the two images from the GEAS project lab exercise web page (see the URL on page 3 in §3.1.2).
 Click on the labeled and unlabeled versions of the images on the website to bring up higher-resolution images, zooming in to study detailed features.
 Do not use the lower-resolution images shown in the manual, as you would lose too much detail.